 if there is a family history of myopia

-At Optica Familiei, specialists provide professional consultations, personalized recommendations, and modern solutions for myopia control.
+At Optica Familiei, specialists help you with professional consultations, personalized recommendations, and modern myopia control solutions.
 Schedule an appointment now and take care of your child's eyes!

-*This article is for informational purposes only and does not replace medical advice.
-For personalized recommendations, consult a specialist.
+*This article is for informational purposes and does not replace medical consultation.
+For personalized recommendations, consult specialists.